-You see, it’s the bread crumbs that usually make meatballs tender – without them you can end up with a dense, chewy mouthful that more resembles a rubber hockey puck than an authentic italian meatball.
+You see, it’s the bread crumbs that usually make meatballs tender – without them you can end up with a dense, chewy mouthful that more resembles a rubber hockey puck than an authentic keto italian meatball.
 I know because I’ve tried.
 So what’s a meatball loving low carber to do????

-I’m very happy to report that I finally figured out an Italian meatball recipe that results in a meatball that anyone’s Italian grandmother (I’m totally guessing here, mine is French Canadian) would be satisfied with!
+I’m very happy to report that I finally figured out a keto Italian meatball recipe that results in a meatball that anyone’s Italian grandmother (I’m totally guessing here, mine is French Canadian) would be satisfied with!
 They “meat” (heh heh, see what I did there?) all of the requirements of a good meatball, and won’t bust your carb budget for the day!

-In fact they are so good that you won’t even miss the pasta and garlic bread.
+In fact this keto Meatball Parmesan recipe is so good that you won’t even miss the pasta and garlic bread.
 Ok that might be pushing it (read: a total lie), but they are really good, I promise!

 It’s a great alternative to the drive thru, and minimizes your chances of grabbing something that will wreak havoc on your diet or digestive system simply because you’re starving and desperate.

 Same goes with the cheese – you can shred it and dump it on, but most of it will melt into a puddle anyway, so I just slice it and put a piece on top of each meatball.
 Then I bake it until bubbly.
 You can also microwave it if you’re short on time, you just won’t get the nice brown color on the cheese.

-The secret to the tenderness of these meatballs is parmesan cheese, almond flour and water added to the mix.
+The secret to the tenderness of these keto meatballs parmesan is the parmesan cheese, almond flour and water added to the mix.
 The almond flour bulks up the meatball, the cheese adds flavor and more fat, and the water creates steam when heated, which puffs them up and keeps them tender and juicy.

 But don’t take my word for it, give them a try and see for yourself!
 And do be sure to let me know how they come out – especially if you are someone’s Italian grandmother!! ;)